inkytonik/cooma/truffle-component/README.md

-# The simple language component for GraalVM
+# Cooma language component for the GraalVM

 Truffle languages can be packaged as components which can be installed into GraalVM using the [Graal